DimaKosy/GE2_Personal/README.md

 This is a showcase of inverse kinematics and how it can be used to create reptiles, insects and other animals There is a tilemap which can be used to edit the simulation space and a couple of preplaced "Animals"

+If you hover the mouse infront of the animals they will follow it

+if you wish to add more you can copy them in the editor and edit their leg amount spacing and other features

 # How it works